Chaplain, Fellow & Dean of Welfare

-Chaplain and Fellow, Reader in Church History
+Reader in Church History

 Judith Maltby has been Chaplain and Fellow of Corpus since 1993.
 Born and raised in the United States, she attended the University of Illinois, graduating with a double major in English and history.
 She went on to do doctoral studies in early modern British history at the University of Cambridge, first at Wolfson College and then as a Junior Research Fellow at Newnham College.
 Dr Maltby taught church history for a number of years in an Anglican theological college in Salisbury, preparing men and women for ordination in the Church of England.
 She was among one of the first cohorts of women ordained priest in the Church of England in 1994.
 She has held visiting fellowships at Trinity College, Melbourne, the Folger Shakespeare Library and the Huntington Library in California.
-Made Reader in Church History by the University in 2004, she was Junior Proctor of the University in 2004-5.
+Made Reader in Church History in the University’s Distinction Exercise in 2004, she was Junior Proctor of the University in 2004-5.
 Dr Maltby is also Canon Theologian (honorary) of Leicester and Winchester Cathedrals as well as an honorary canon of Christ Church, Oxford.
-She is the University of Oxford's representative on the General Synod of the Church of England and is an elected synod member on the national church's Ministry Council as well as the Crown Nominations Commission which recommends candidates for diocesan bishoprics to the Prime Minister.
+She is the University of Oxford's representative on the General Synod of the Church of England and is an elected synod member on the church’s national Ministry Council as well as the Crown Nominations Commission which recommends candidates for diocesan bishoprics to the Prime Minister.

 In addition to her academic publications, Dr Maltby is an occasional contributor on contemporary religious issues for BBC Radio 4 and for The Guardian.